 We designed the program to address the time, effort, expertise, and accountability required of active board membership.
 Our Nominating and Corporate Governance Committee and Leadership Development and Compensation Committee believe that annual compensation for non-employee directors should consist of both cash to compensate members for their service on the Board of Directors and its committees, and equity to align the interests of directors and stockholders.
 By vesting over time, equity also creates an incentive for continued service on our Board of Directors.
-The Nominating and Corporate Governance Committee and the Leadership Development and Compensation Committee and the Leadership Development and Compensation Committee review the compensation programs for non-employee directors on an annual basis.
+The Nominating and Corporate Governance Committee and the Leadership Development and Compensation Committee review the compensation programs for non-employee directors on an annual basis.

-In 2016, we did not make any changes to our standard compensation arrangements and practices for non-employee directors.
+In 2017, we did not make any changes to our standard compensation arrangements and practices for non-employee directors.
 We awarded our standard ongoing compensation to each of our non-employee directors, including an annual \$75,000 cash retainer and an annual \$350,000 GSU grant.
 In addition, we paid a \$25,000 annual cash retainer to the Audit Committee chairperson.
-We awarded cash retainers and GSU grants to our non-employee directors on July 6, 2016, the first Wednesday of the month following our 2016 Annual Meeting of Stockholders.
+We awarded cash retainers and GSU grants to our non-employee directors on July 5, 2017, the first Wednesday of the month following our 2017 Annual Meeting of Stockholders.